Ambati-Aishwarya/expense-shell/README.md

 2. logs should not be displayed on the screen
 3. it should always show whether the step is succesful or not
 4. when you rerun the script from the second time on the same server, it should be qualified.
+Areas of improvements
+1.if condition is used multiple times ,let's try to put it as a function and call that as needed